piotrpolak/pepiscms/docs/LIBRARY_FORMBUILDER.md

 public function _fb_callback_before_render( &$object ){}
 ```

 ## Image fields’ callbacks

-You can attach an independent callback to image fields.
-The difference between form builder generlal callbacks and image
+You can attach an independent callback to the image fields.
+The difference between form builder general callbacks and image
 callbacks is that image callback is only called when a new image is being uploaded while form builder callback is called each time you save a form.

 Sample callback (taken from admin module CRUD template):